Complexity order of multiple resource algorithms: SDE complexity order

 \subsection{Implications of stochastic complexity order}

 With the optimal strategy, the complexity order is always higher, and the algorithm always converges faster than with a fixed ratio strategy.
-However, the maximum complexity order is only $0.5$, and the order varies slowly with the algorithmic step-size order.
+The maximum complexity order is $0.5$, and the order varies relatively slowly with the algorithmic step-size order.

 In practical applications, suppose that $n$ is known, and one obtains $\epsilon_{T}$ and $\epsilon_{S}$ to satisfy this equation at some $N'_{T}$ and $N'_{S}$.
 Then the optimum is obtained at all resource allocations, provided the equality $\epsilon_{S}\left(r\right)=\sqrt{2n}\epsilon_{T}\left(r\right)$ can be maintained.
 This implies that on changing the resource by a factor of $\lambda$, one must ensure that: